ObjectIsAdvantag/DEVWKS-2043/README.md

 # Linting OpenAPI documents

-This instructor-led lab will take you from zero to automatically analyzing OpenAPI documents and integrating into your CI/CD pipelines.
+This instructor-led lab will take you from zero to automatically analyzing OpenAPI documents, generating API changelogs and spotting breaking changes if any.

 ## Before we start